harshaltapre/Projects/Smart_Scheduler_Streamlit_dashboard/README.md

 - Automated notifications for scheduled tasks.
 - Database integration using SQL for efficient task storage.
 - Real-time updates to refresh the schedule dynamically.
-- Cross-platform compatibility, working on Windows, Linux, and macOS.

 ## Requirements
 Ensure you have the following installed: